-Aaron Hernandez note to fiancee: 'I told you what was coming indirectly!'
+Aaron Hernandez suicide note to fiancee: 'Tell my story fully ...'

 The report also states that one inmate said Hernandez had visited his door before lock in and stated, "remember when you die your soul gets reincarnated."

-"He was a very spiritual guy who was always quoting the bible," one source who claimed to be one of Hernandez's closest friends said.
+"He was a very spiritual guy who was always quoting the Bible," one source who claimed to be one of Hernandez's closest friends said.
 "Since Friday's verdict he had been talking about the NFL and going back to play even if it wasn't with the Pats."